sidjai/iehs_index/README.md

 1. Unit Alternatives

-  What: A list of differences between the actual design and what is inputed in the design information report.
+  What: A list of differences between the actual design and what is inputted in the design information report.
 There could be anything from end of the pipe technologies, to process control, to physical mitigation, to novel equipment.

-  Where: A filled out rubric looking at the addition using a semi-quanitative risk ranking with three categories: Strength, Maintainability, and Reliability.
+  Where: A filled out rubric looking at the addition using a semi-quantitative risk ranking with three categories: Strength, Maintainability, and Reliability.

   Format: .xls